-Day 14: Shanghai
+Day 12: Shanghai

-Shanghai is China's great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th century temples.
-Today's explorations start with the peaceful Yu Gardens and the atmospheric alleys of the old town.
-Admire the magnificent colonial architecture with a stroll along the historical Bund before visiting the Silk Factory.
-Sightseeing today involves 3-4 hours on foot.
-This evening, view the city from the Huangpu River on a panoramic cruise before sampling some traditional Shanghai cuisine.
+Today's explorations include the peaceful Yu Garden and the atmospheric alleys of the old town.
+Admire the magnificent colonial architecture with a stroll along the Bund, before visiting the Silk Factory.
+Sightseeing today involves a full day of touring around the centre of the city including 3-4 hours on foot.
+This evening, dine on delicious Shanghainese cuisine and take a cruise on the Huangpu River.

-Yu Gardens - The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
+Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks, is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.
+The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
 Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.